Upper level course Equivalency

 Regular undergraduate academic credit may be transferred from another institution if:

-- the nature, content and level of the courses for which credit is sought are comparable to courses offered by UTB/TSC.
+- The nature, content and level of the courses for which credit is sought are comparable to courses offered by UTB.

-- the courses for which credit is sought are appropriate and applicable to program offered by UTB and TSC
+- The courses for which credit is sought are appropriate and applicable to program offered by UTB

 Transfer credits accepted for admission purpose may not be applicable for degree purposes.
 Catalog descriptions and other materials from the institution at which the credit was earned will be used to determine if transfer credit will be applicable for degree purposes.
 In the case of post secondary work from foreign institutions, The Country Index, published by the international education Research Foundation, Inc., will be used to determine if transfer credit will be applicable for admissions or degree purposes.

 - Pre-college course such as remedial reading, developmental reading, speed reading, remedial science and orientation

 - Drill or skill courses such as filing methods and vocational or technical training courses such as shop courses, welding, carpentry, plumbing and masonry.
 There will be limited exceptions to this rule in the case of the Bachelor of Applied Arts and Sciences Degree

 - Terminal courses offered at many community colleges that are not intended for transfer to senior colleges.
 Examples of such courses are auto mechanics, machine shop, electricity, data processing, and degree.)

 - Doctrinal courses in religion.
 Course in religion of a historical or literary nature (but non doctrinal) are transferable up to a maximum of 12 semester hours of lower division credit.

 NOTE: You can obtain course descriptions from the Online University Catalog.
 If the course description you seek is not available, request a copy through our office.